OutSystems/docs-product/src/deliver-mobile/manage-distribution-options/intro.md

 * Platform Server 11.9.0 and later.
 * LifeTime 11.6.0 and later.
 * MABS 6.2 and later.
-* You activated the [early access feature](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Early_access_to_OutSystems_features) **Configure Mobile application updates distribution** in LifeTime in **all environments**.
+* You activated the [technical preview](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Technical_Preview_features) **Configure Mobile application updates distribution** in LifeTime in **all environments**.
 You need to activate this option for each new environment you add afterward.
-If the option is off for any of the environments in the early access settings screen, it's turned off in all deployment plans you create.
+If the option is off for any of the environments in the Technical Preview settings screen, it's turned off in all deployment plans you create.
 * You create and distribute the native mobile builds of your apps to submit them to the app stores.
 This means you created and app based on **Phone App** or **Tablet App** in Service Studio.
 * Ensure you can follow the steps in [How to develop an app that updates only through the app stores](#how-to-develop-an-app-that-updates-only-through-the-app-stores).

 ### Deactivating the feature

-You can deactivate this early access feature only after you meet both of these conditions:
+You can deactivate this technical preview only after you meet both of these conditions:

 1. You turned off the store-only updates **for all apps**.
 You can do this with [a new deployment plan that activates the hybrid updates](#set-hybrid-updates).
-2. You turned off the store-only updates **in all environments**.
-You can do this in the [early access settings](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Early_access_to_OutSystems_features).
+1. You turned off the store-only updates **in all environments**.
+You can do this in the [Technical Preview settings](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Technical_Preview_features).

 These steps ensure that the deployment in LifeTime works correctly and that the apps continue working for your users.